Isometric rigidity of the Wasserstein space $\mathcal{W}_1(\mathbf{G})$ over Carnot groups: Introduction: motivation and main results

 \begin{theorem} Let $(\bG,N_{\bG})$ be a Carnot group where $N_{\bG}$ is a horizontally strictly convex norm on $\bG$.
 Then the Wasserstein space $\mathcal{W}_1(\bG)$ is isometrically rigid.
 That is, for every isometry $\Phi:\Wog\to\Wog$ there exists an isometry $\psi:\bG\to\bG$ such that $\Phi=\psi_{\#}$. \end{theorem} The definition of horizontally strictly convex norms was introduced in the setting of the Heisenberg group in \cite{BFS} in connection to isometric embeddings.
 This concept can easily be generalized to the setting of Carnot groups and it is done in the next section.
+We note here in advance that the horizontal strict convexity of a norm is a stronger property than the usual strict convexity, although the terminology may suggest it is weaker.
+Indeed, horizontal strict convexity of a norm means that the subadditivity of the norm is saturated only if the vectors involved are scalar multiples of each other \emph{and horizontal} --- see Definition \ref{def:hscn}.
 As an immediate consequence of this theorem, we get that the $1$-Wasserstein space over the Heisenberg group endowed by the Heisenberg-Kor\'anyi norm or the Naor-Lee norm is isometrically rigid.
 Here, we use the fact that these norms are horizontally strictly convex, as proven in \cite{BFS}.
 Other examples where our theorem applies are $H$-type Iwasawa groups endowed with a Kor\'anyi type norm (see \cite{H-type}).
 The relevance of our result is underlined by the following existence theorem of horizontally strictly convex norms on general Carnot groups: \begin{theorem} Let $(\bG, \cdot)$ be a general Carnot group.
 Then there exists a horizontally strictly convex norm $N_{\bG}: \bG \to [0, \infty)$. \end{theorem} The paper is organized as follows: in Section 2 we fix notation and recall preliminaries on Wasserstein spaces and on Carnot groups.
 In Section 3 we prove the main result: Theorem \ref{maintheorem}, and in Section 4 we prove Theorem \ref{existence-shc-norms}.